 Before this, I was at the University of York where I graduated with a Masters in physics.
 My research there was in computational nuclear astrophysics where I primarily focused on the nuclear processes powering outbursts in accreting compact binaries.
 Mainly Type I X-ray bursts.

 Outside of academia, I enjoy walking, whisky, my guitars, maps, REM and vegan food.
-I live with my partner James in both Moss Nook in South Manchester and on a narrowboat on the Macclesfield canal.
+I live with my husband James in both Moss Nook in South Manchester and on a narrowboat on the Macclesfield canal.